- 9 REASONS WHY WE ALREADY LOVE “POWER” on

 Have you ever been starstruck by one of your subjects?

-What are some of your ultimate goals that you would like to achieve being a photographer?
+What are some of your ultimate goals that you would like to achieve being a videographer/photographer?

-How can people book you for their next photoshoot?
+How can people book you for their next project?

 What’s next for you?

-Follow Gabriel Perez Silva on these following social media outlets:
+Follow Dan Levy on these following social media websites: